wiedehopf/tar1090/README.md

 - Multiple aircraft can be selected
 - Labels with the callsign can be switched on and off

-See the bottom of the page for screenshots

 ## NO WARRANTY

 See the bottom of this page or the LICENSE for details.